dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/updating-related-data-with-the-entity-framework-in-an-asp-net-mvc-application.md

 [!code-csharp[Main](updating-related-data-with-the-entity-framework-in-an-asp-net-mvc-application/samples/sample11.cs)]

-The reference to `RetryLimitExceededException` requires a `using` statement; to add it, hover your mouse over `RetryLimitExceededException`.
+The reference to `RetryLimitExceededException` requires a `using` statement; to add it - hover your mouse over `RetryLimitExceededException`.
 The following message appears:
 ![ Retry exception message](updating-related-data-with-the-entity-framework-in-an-asp-net-mvc-application/_static/image13.png)

-Select **Show Potentital Fixes**, then **using System.Data.Entity.Infrastructure**
+Select **Show potentital fixes**, then **using System.Data.Entity.Infrastructure**

 ![Resolve Retry exception](updating-related-data-with-the-entity-framework-in-an-asp-net-mvc-application/_static/image14.png)